 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Aguilum are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Aguilum include Aglionby, Agglionby, Acclionby, Aclionby and others.

 Early Notables of the Aguilum family (pre 1700)

 Outstanding amongst the family at this time was Edward Aglionby (1520-ca. 1587), English poet, educated at Eton, and elected to King's College, Cambridge, 1536, Justice of the Peace in Warwickshire, and wrote a genealogy of Queen Elizabeth and was "born at Carlisle in 1520, and educated at Eton, from whence he was elected in...

 Another 54 words (4 lines of text) are included under the topic Early Aguilum Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Aguilum family to the New World and Oceana
+Migration of the Aguilum family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Aguilum, or a variant listed above: Will Aglionby settled in Georgia, no date was recorded.